parshvJS/TaskDeno-Ai-Chatbot-Builder-with-ease/impl.md

     - script tag embeding
    - create embed.js api and that fetches workflow create html with starter message and sent it as      response.

-4. create cluster bases architecture
+4. create cluster bases architecture - performance create static app